UniFi Network Comparison Charts

 Return to Table of Contents

 There are a lot of UniFi switches.
-There are over 36 of them surrently on the Ubiquiti store, too many to fit into one chart.
+There are over 34 of them currently on the Ubiquiti store, far too many to fit into one chart.

 To make them easier to digest, I group them in multiple ways.
 We'll start with the 1st generation and basic 2nd generation switches, then add in the professional and enterprise, and other special models.
 Last, we'll look at them by port count and by PoE or non-PoE.

-This is every model of UniFi Switch, as of March 2024.
-See UniFi Switches Explained and my UniFi Switches Buyers Guide for more details.
+This is every model of UniFi Switch, as of November 2024.
+Scroll down for the category-by-category comparisons, or see my UniFi Switches Explained and UniFi Switches Buyers Guide for more details.

 Return to Table of Contents